-Alicia Boler-Davis was named executive vice president, General Motors Global Manufacturing in June, 2016.
+Alicia Boler Davis was named executive vice president, General Motors Global Manufacturing in June, 2016.
 Her responsibilities include labor relations.
-She is a member of the Executive Leadership Team and reports to GM CEO and Chairman Mary Barra.
+She is a member of the GM Executive Leadership Team, the Opel Supervisory Board and the GM Korea Board of Directors.
+She reports to GM CEO and Chairman Mary Barra.

-Prior to this assignment, Boler-Davis was senior vice president, Global Connected Customer Experience since November 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.
+Prior to this assignment, Boler Davis was senior vice president, Global Connected Customer Experience since December 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.

-She is a member of the Northwestern University McCormick Advisory Council, a board trustee of the Care House of Oakland County, and a member of the OnStar/Shanghai Board of Directors.
-Boler-Davis also serves as Executive Liaison for the GM WOMEN leadership board.
+She is a member of the Northwestern University McCormick Advisory Council and a board trustee of the Care House of Oakland County.
+Boler Davis also serves as Executive Liaison for the GM WOMEN leadership board.

 Boler Davis has a bachelor’s degree in chemical engineering from Northwestern University, a master’s degree in engineering science from Rensselaer Polytechnic Institute and an MBA from Indiana University.